top of page

 Half a million people in the US have Crohn's Disease.

-Crohn's disease is a chronic condition that causes serious inflammation and scarring of your digestive tract.
-Most importantly a person can develop Crohn's Disease at any age, regardless of whether they have a predisposition to the disease or not.
-Most people are diagnosed before the age of 30, however, this does not mean it's impossible to get it when you're older.
+Crohn's disease is a chronic condition that causes severe inflammation and scarring of your digestive tract.
+Most importantly, a person can develop Crohn's Disease at any age, regardless of their predisposition to it.
+Most people are diagnosed before the age of 30.
+However, this does not mean getting it when you're older is impossible.

 The main cause of Crohn's Disease is still a mystery.

-While we don't yet know its main cause, we do know how to treat it.
-Some of the simplest lifestyle changes can go a long way for those who are suffering from Crohn's disease.
-Key things such as having a diet consisting of little amounts of dairy, caffeine, and greasy foods can lead to less irritation of the digestive tract and prevent some of the more uncomfortable symptoms of Crohn's disease.
+While we don't know its leading cause, we know how to treat it.
+Some of the simplest lifestyle changes can go a long way for those with Crohn's disease.
+Essential things such as having a diet consisting of little dairy, caffeine, and greasy foods can lead to less digestive tract irritation and prevent some of the more uncomfortable symptoms of Crohn's disease.

 Smoking and alcohol are terrible (for lack of a better word) for Crohn's disease and increase the risk of needing emergency surgeries and the frequency of flare-ups.
 The most beneficial thing you can do is to follow your recommended treatment plan and communicate with your doctor what is and isn't working for you.